abates20/bactax/README.md

 `bactax` uses data from NCBI's taxonomy database.
 This data is downloaded and stored in a gzipped csv within the package.
-Since NCBI regularly updates their data, bactax provides an method to download the latest taxonomy database from NCBI.
+Since NCBI regularly updates their data, bactax provides a method to download the latest taxonomy database from NCBI.

 ```python